agracyk2/GeONet/README.md

 This code is primarily intended for use in Jupyter Notebook formats, where .py files can be run within the primary main notebook file.
 This code is also intended for all files belonging to the same directory.
 Our code is found in the **master branch** of this repository.

-**Gaussian mixtures:** The primary file to run is GeONet_main_Gaussian_mixtures, while the other files are supplementary to run in conjunction with this file.
+**Gaussian mixtures:** The primary file to run is `GeONet_main_Gaussian_mixtures.ipynb`, while the other files are supplementary to run in conjunction with this file.
 Please ensure all files are in the same directory.

-To run GeONet from pre-trained networks, one only needs the main file, the GeONet_models file, and the six .pth files containing the neural network parameters.
+To run GeONet from pre-trained networks, one only needs the main file, the `GeONet_models.py` file, and the six `.pth` files containing the neural network parameters.
 One can read the comments in the main code to determine which code chunks to run to use the pre-trained model.

-To train GeONet, one needs the main file, the `GeONet_models.py` file, Physics_informed_loss.py, Gaussian_mixture_data_creation.py, and Training_algorithm.py.
+To train GeONet, one needs the main file, the `GeONet_models.py` file, `Physics_informed_loss.py`, `Gaussian_mixture_data_creation.py`, and `Training_algorithm.py`.
 One can modify the experiment parameters, such as means and variances, if one wishes to test GeONet on new sets of training data.